abhishekarya1/myblog/content/post/2018-06-13-ethical-hacking.md

 **Fingerprinting** - We can often find large data encoded in short bits called fingerprints and these fingerprints are used to refer to files from other files.
 We have to reverse trace our way to these large files using forensics on files where we found their fingerprints.

-### Social Engineering
+## Social Engineering

+Deploying a payload needs much more skills than actually programming it!
+We need to make our payload believable, and user should accept it onto his system.

+**Payload Binding** works in most cases - it is binding the payload to the application that the target person likes and will readily download from the internet and use.

+When making a wordlist we can use social engineering to get data.

+**Phishing** - It is the one of those techniques that depends a lot on the use on social engineering, we have to create a webpage so believable that the user actually puts his credentials in the fake page from where we can harvest it.

-### Reporting
+## Reporting

 Usually we end up with a lot of data after scanning and auditing, so for the purpose of reporting we enter the Reporting Stage.

-We can
+We have tools to prepare a log style report to package all of our collected data, or we can categorise it, for reference or for further testing or to submit to the owner of the system or to another penetration tester.

-### Conclusion
+## Conclusion

+This was just an overview of some methods commonly used by hackers.
+I tried to make it as less technical as possible and this post will act as an introduction to my further posts on Hacking, Cybersecurity and Kali Linux.

-### Learning Resources
+## Learning Resources

+Can't find any not technical one that covers everything above 😕.

+Here is the Wikipedia [link](https://en.wikipedia.org/wiki/Security_hacker) though.